kubernetes/kops/docs/cluster_spec.md

 **NOTE:** When this field is set to `true`, it is entirely up to the user to install and configure Docker.

-### Docker Install

-You can also change how kops installs Docker.

 #### Source Overrides

 You can override the Docker install location with the `sourceOverrides` field: